freehat704/Learning_Guide/markdown/readme.md

 [Back To Home](../README.md)

-The markdown language is used by Github and I want to utilize it in the form of a wiki for all of the things I learn about learning.
+The markup language is markdown, which is used by Github.
+I want to utilize it in the form of a wiki for all of the things I learn about learning.
 One way to achieve this is to practice it with a goal you have for yourself.
-My goal is to be good working with the markdown language.
+My goal is to be good working with markdown.

-### History of the Markdown Language
+### History of Markdown

 Markdown was created by [John Gruber](http://daringfireball.net/) with significant contributions from [Aaron Swartz](http://www.aaronsw.com/) <sup>[2](#2)</sup> back in 2004.
 Here is the original introduction from Gruber.